What is a benchmark assessment?

 Yes.
 The Benchmark Assessment System Reading Record App (RRA) allows teachers to conduct assessments on their iPads instead of using the printed Recording Forms.
 Use of the RRA requires an in-app purchase.
 Search for "Fountas and Pinnell" in the Apple iTunes store.

-If you did not find an answer to your question in these Frequently Asked Questions, please check the Discussion Boards for additional answers or to post your question to Fountas and Pinnell Trained Consultants and to other users like you.
+If you did not find an answer to your question in these Frequently Asked Questions, please call or email to ask your question to Fountas and Pinnell Trained Consultants.